 Inverness is best known for its beautiful scenic walks, historic landscapes and notorious selection of local whisky.
-Whisky has no doubt taken the world by storm for centuries and is considered one of Scotland’s greatest exports – well according to us whisky lovers at Kingsmills!
-Yet, the ‘gin craze’ is continuing to grow worldwide with the expectation of it being served in fancy goblets, paired with the most suitable tonic and filled to the brim with an array of fruit most compatible with the gin’s botanical flavours.
-Whisky continues to dominate the Scottish Highlands; however, gin is not far behind with more and more companies producing the juniper spirit.
+Whisky has no doubt taken the world by storm for centuries and is considered one of Scotland’s greatest exports.
+Well, according to us whisky lovers at the Kingsmills!
+Yet, the ‘gin craze’ is continuing to grow worldwide.
+Served in fancy goblets, paired with the most suitable tonic and filled to the brim with an array of fruit most compatible with the gin’s botanical flavours.
+Whisky continues to dominate the Scottish Highlands.
+However, gin is not far behind with more and more companies producing the juniper spirit.
 But the real question is – which spirit is actually better?
-Does one reign triumphant?
+Gin vs whisky – which one reigns triumphant?

-According to sources it is rumoured that the distillation process has been practised as far back as 2000 BC and in Scotland and Ireland no later than the 15th Century – introducing the infamous Scotch.
-The trend soon spread to America where whisky was used as currency during the American Revolution until the Whisky Rebellion erupted in 1791.
+According to sources, there are rumours that the distillation process goes as far back as 2000 BC and in Scotland and Ireland no later than the 15th century – introducing the infamous Scotch.
+The trend soon spread to America, where whisky was used as currency during the American Revolution until the Whisky Rebellion erupted in 1791.

-During 17th Century gin was produced in England and The Netherlands; however it is still commonly considered the ‘English Spirit’.
-The spirit was developed on the liquor jenever and soon became one of England’s most popular drinks once infused with juniper berries.
-However, the juniper trend goes way back to the 11th Century when Italian monks were infusing the berry with spirits and even using the drink as a remedy during the Black Death!
+During the 17th century, England and The Netherlands produced gin.
+However it is still commonly considered the ‘English Spirit’.
+Developed on the liquor jenever, it soon became one of England’s most popular drinks, once infused with juniper berries.
+However, the juniper trend goes way back to the 11th century, when Italian monks were infusing the berry with spirits and even using the drink as a remedy during the Black Death!

 Whisky is a bit like marmite – you either love it or hate it.
 The spirit is made of three key ingredients; water, yeast and barley (Scotch).
 However, the process in which it is made really determines the flavour.
 If a whisky is left to age for over a decade in a specific type of wooden barrel then this will alter the taste dramatically, as opposed to a whisky which has only aged a few years in another type of barrel.